rboonzaijer/project-zomboid__easy-drop-n-loot/description.md

 [h1]Features[/h1]
 [list]
-[*] Transfer Category - items from player's inventory are transferred into a container only if the container already got items of the same type
+[*] Transfer Category - items from player's inventory are transferred into a container only if the container already has items of the same type
 [*] Loot Category - items from loot inventory are transferred into a player's inventory only if the player's inventory already got items of the same type
 [*] Drop (category) - transfers items of the same category as a selected item (or multiple categories if multiple items selected) between player's inventory and loot inventory
-[*] Grab (category) - transfers items of the same category as a selected item (or multiple categories if multiple items selected) between loot and player's inventory inventory
+[*] Grab (category) - transfers items of the same category as a selected item (or multiple categories if multiple items selected) between loot and player's inventory
 [*] Favorite and Equipped items are ignored
+[*] Now supports keybindings
 [/list]

 [h1]How to use[/h1]